wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

-   and get an IP address.
-They would also be able to retrieve (encrypted) config files by guessing serial numbers (or perhaps the server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.

 3. Vendor Role / Requirements

    This section describes the vendors roles and responsibilities and